MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ## Usage
 `python main.py` You might have to sudo for the matrix to work.

+## Example
+If you want to just display the game for your team that day, just supply that team.
+If it's a team like Red Sox, encase it in quotes "Red Sox" so the team is picked up as one command line argument.

+`python main.py -t Cubs` or `python main.py -t "Red Sox"`

+Passing in a `-r` or `--rotate` flag will rotate through each game of the day every 15 seconds.
+If you passed a team in, it will start with that game, otherwise it will start with the first game in the list that MLB returned.

+To display the standings for a division, supply your division's name.

+`python main.py -s "NL Central"` Make sure you follow the format of `NL/AL West/Central/East`

+See below for more usage options.

 ### Flags
 ```
--h, --help            show this help message and exit
+-h, --help                Show this help message and exit
 -t TEAM, --team TEAM      Pick a team to display a game for.
 Example: "Cubs"
 -r, --rotate              Rotate through each game of the day every 15 seconds
+-s, --standings DIVISION  Display standings for the provided division.
+Example: "NL Central"
 ```
-If `--team` isn't provided, the first game in the list of games MLB returns is used.

-If you want to rotate through the games of the day, supply a `--rotate` or `-r` flag as a second argument.
-Currently you must also provide a starting team as the first argument, this will change in the future.

-The display will go to the next game every 15 seconds.

-`python main.py Cardinals --rotate`

-## Example
-`python main.py Cubs`

 ## Sources
 This project relies on two libraries: